-ENGLISH III: American Literature
+ENGLISH III

 This class is a chronological study of American writers from the 1600's to modern times.
 Students increase their ability to recognize and understand literary devices and techniques and gain an appreciation for this country's rich literary heritage.

-Writing and grammar review are also included.
+Writing and grammar review is also included.